 The Peak Demand Reduction Scheme (PDRS) encourages households and businesses to implement activities that reduce demand for electricity during peak times.
-It does this by providing incentives to Accredited Certificate Providers (ACPs).
-ACPs can offer a discount on activities to households and businesses in return for the right to create certificates from the activity, which the ACP can sell.
+Accredited Certificate Providers (ACPs) can offer a discount on activities to households and businesses in return for the right to create certificates from the activity, which the ACP can sell.
 Find out more about the PDRS and how it works

 This page provides information: